 The key to figuring out fertility issues is time, testing, and patience.
 There are many options available if you find a cause for your infertility, including In-vitro fertilization (IVF) and hormone therapy.

-We also have a companion product, Male Fertility, which you can get at our website by clicking here or on the image below.
+We also have a companion product, Male Fertility, which you can get at our website or on the image below.
 I wish you luck in your fertility journey!